Sustainability

 Water Resource Conservation

-The NGK Group holds that promoting resource recycling is a key issue for our business.
-We, therefore, also strive to efficiently utilize the water needed for manufacturing ceramics.
-We also believe that these efforts will help to reduce the burden on the global environment.
-Moving forward, we will expand them to our supply chain and endeavor to further reduce water risks.
+Part of the NGK Group Environmental Vision is contributing to the establishment of a recycling-oriented society, and the NGK Group is promoting resource recycling in our business.
+We believe that promoting efficient utilization of the water needed for manufacturing in our primary business of ceramics can help to reduce the burden on the global environment.
+Moving forward, we will expand this to our supply chain and endeavor to further improve the efficiency of water utilization and reduce water risks.

 Targets and Achievements

-Under the fifth 5-Year Environmental Action Plan which started in FY2021, we set water withdrawals per unit of sales for the entire Group as an indicator.
-Then, to begin with, we set a target of maintaining a level of 1,000 m³/100 million yen per unit of sales, which was the level in FY2019 before the drop in production due to impacts from the COVID-19 pandemic.
-In FY2023, we achieved this target at 730 m³/100 million yen.
+Under the fifth 5-Year Environmental Action Plan which started in FY2021, we set water withdrawal per unit of sales for the entire Group as an indicator.
+We set a target of maintaining a level of 1,000 m³/100 million yen per unit of sales, which was the level in FY2019 before the drop in production due to impacts from the COVID-19 pandemic.
+In FY2024, we achieved this target at 650 m³/100 million yen.
+In FY2025, we will continue to maintain the FY2019 level of water withdrawal per unit of sales, and will also promote efforts to achieve an even lower level.

 Page top